putyourlightson/craft-blitz/README.md

 ![Console commands](docs/images/console-1.8.0a.png)

-Note that if the `@web` alias is used in a site URL then it is only available to web requests and will therefore not be included in cache warming with the console command.
+Note that if the `@web` alias, or any other method that requires a web request, is used to determine the site URL then it cannot be included in cache warming with the console command.
+Using an absolute site URL is therefore recommended.

 ## Considerations